aosabook/500lines/contingent/chapter.rst

 set()

-And, finally, in the presence of a change or edit that makes no difference the cache does not demand that we rebuild any targets at all.
+And, finally, in the presence of a change or edit that makes no difference the cache does not demand that we rebuild any consequences at all.

 >>> b.set('B.title', 'Title B')
 >>> b.todo_list